 Video visits connect patients with licensed medical professionals who can assess symptoms, make diagnoses, and prescribe medications when appropriate.
 Many telehealth platforms charge a flat fee per visit, which often makes them cheaper than emergency room care for non-emergent issues.

-Doctronic offers inexpensive telehealth video visits for under $40, available 24/7 in all 50 states.
-This model is especially valuable for people without insurance who need prescription refills, treatment for common infections, or a professional evaluation that can be taken to an in-person clinician for follow-up.
+Doctronic offers telehealth video visits for under $40, available 24/7 in all 50 states — one of the most affordable ways to see a doctor without insurance online.
+This is especially valuable for prescription refills, treatment for common infections, or a professional evaluation you can share with an in-person clinician for follow-up.

 Subscription plans provide ongoing access to clinicians for a monthly or annual fee.
 These plans can be cost-effective for people who frequently need medical attention but do not have insurance.
 The subscription often covers routine consultations, chronic disease management, and sometimes discounted lab work or medications.